Federal Oversight Undermined

 After 60+ years of public access, Oakland police communications become secret.
 The department that needed external oversight now operates without real-time transparency.

-Independent outlets like The Oaklandside have historically relied on scanner access to cover breaking news.
-Without it, journalists face a stark new reality.
+Independent outlets like The Oaklandside relied on scanner access to cover breaking news.
+Encryption changed their workflow in concrete ways.

 Reporters heard about incidents in real time, arrived independently, captured unfiltered accounts of police activity, and could verify or challenge official statements.